Key Staff Profiles

 Dr. Sherri L. Sanders

-Sherri L. Sanders, associate vice president for campus diversity and strategic initiatives, serves as the point person in developing and implementing the university’s diversity planning process and creating and executing the division’s strategic and assessment plans.
-She also works closely with academic leaders in their efforts to create an inclusive culture where faculty recruitment and retention initiatives, including gender equity endeavors can succeed.
-Within DDCE, she co-chairs the Strategic Plan Implementation Committee, Campus Culture Council, and Research and Best Practices Committee.
-Dr. Sanders is the vice president’s liaison to the Campus Climate Response Team; UT Elementary School; and Student Diversity Initiatives, which includes the Multicultural Engagement Center and the Gender and Sexuality Center.
-She also chairs the President’s Committee on Gay, Lesbian, Bisexual, Transgender, and Queer Support Initiatives.
+Sherri L. Sanders, associate vice president for strategic initiatives, serves as the point person in developing and implementing the university’s diversity planning process and creating and executing the division’s strategic and assessment plans.
+On behalf of the vice president, she collaborates closely with the leadership of the UT Charter School System, including the UT Elementary School and the UT Charter School, in facilitating initiatives that advance the vision and mission of both schools.
+Dr. Sanders also partners with the Senior Vice Provost for Faculty Affairs and other academic leaders in their efforts to create an inclusive culture where faculty recruitment and retention initiatives, including gender equity endeavors can succeed.
 Furthermore, Dr. Sanders directs the Barbara Jordan Statue Project, including its endowed scholarship.
 Prior to 2007, she was a member of the Office of the Dean of Students senior leadership team for nineteen years and served both as assistant and associate dean of students.
 She is a clinical associate professor within the Department of Educational Administration.
 In 1998, she received her Ph.D. in educational administration from UT-Austin.
-Her research interests include diversity and strategic planning, gender equity, faculty recruitment and retention, and climate assessment.
+Her dissertation was a qualitative study of “The Leadership Behaviors and Styles of Selected Female Academic Deans” and her research interests include diversity and strategic planning, gender equity, faculty recruitment and retention, and climate assessment.
 Dr. Sanders earned her M.A. in college student personnel from Bowling Green State University and a B.S. in psychology from Louisiana State University.
 Throughout her tenure, she has received numerous awards including the Parents’ Association Outstanding Student Affairs Staff Merit Award and the Margaret C. Berry Outstanding Contribution to Student Life Award.
 In 1999, Dr. Sanders was selected as the university’s representative to Leadership Texas and in 2004 she was honored as a participant in the Fulbright Scholar Program in Germany.